This video will show you how to keep score.

 Start by clicking on the blue star.

-To make a variable in Scratch, click on the data menu, then click the “make a variable” button.
+To make a variable in Scratch, click on the Variable menu.

-When you do this, more orange blocks show up in the data menu.
+Click okay.
+When you do this, more orange blocks show up

-Click on it to watch the score go up by 1.
+Click on it to watch the score go up by one.

 Drag it to the scripts area.